5 Drivers for RoHS conversion of medical electronics

 The medical electronics industry does not currently fall under the scope of the European Union (EU) reduction of hazardous substances (RoHS) directive (2002/95/EC).
 Medical electronics are not expected to be included in the scope of the RoHS directive until the next revision of the directive (2010+).
 So, why are medical electronics executives converting their medical electronics products to be RoHS compliant?

-It may not be public knowledge, but if you speak with electronics component suppliers, most would agree the process of conversion to RoHS compliance is underway for most medical electronics companies.
 All of the principle electronic component suppliers have received numerous requests for RoHS-compliant replacement components, at least as part of a gap analysis, from most of the principle medical electronics producers in the US, if not internationally.
 Why?

 There are five (5) key factors driving the process of RoHS conversion of mainstream products for medical companies.
 All five (5) factors are finance-driven, as opposed to a general trend towards green.
-Green medical electronics is a ‘nice concept', but multi-million dollar product conversions and re-qualification projects are not generally financed at the behest of a ‘nice concept.'

 The five (5) principle factors are: